OctopusDeploy/blog/blog/2024-04/servicenow-updates/index.md

 |Short Description|Octopus.ServiceNow.Field[short_description]Custom Short Description with #{SomeVariable} #{Octopus.Deployment.Id}|

 :::hint
 Setting a `Short Description` will over-ride the auto generated Octopus description.
-[Title text matching](#title-text-matching) means this will automatically progress the deployment unless the resolved description is unique.
+Description matching means this will automatically progress the deployment unless the resolved description is unique.
 This can be done by including variables like the deployment or environment Id.
 :::

 :::hint